EspeIgira/Pitch-one-minute/README.md

 ## Description

-{News Highlight is an application which displays articles of news and list them.
-Able to help users to view all lists from news articles from various sources}, {Created 26th February 2019}
+{Pitch one minute is an application that allows to create pitches according to categories, vote and comments them by users.}, {Created 26th February 2019}

 ## Setup/Installation Requirements